 Adoption of this proposal requires the affirmative vote of 66 and 2/3% of the combined voting power of shares of our common stock outstanding and entitled to vote.
 Abstentions and broker non-votes will have the same effect as a vote "against" this proposal.
 If our stockholders approve the Amended and Restated Certificate of Incorporation, it would become effective upon acceptance of its filing by the Secretary of State of the State of Delaware.
-If our stockholders do not approve this proposal, the Amended and Restated Certificate of Incorporation will not be filed and the classified Board will not be implemented.
+If our stockholders do not approve this proposal, the Amended and Restated Certificate of Incorporation will not be filed.
 The Board reserves the right to abandon or delay the filing of the Amended and Restated Certificate of Incorporation even if it is approved by our stockholders.